bens6477/battleships/README.md

 ### Unfixed Bugs
 There are no known bugs left unfixed.

+* Required use of global variables for username and player boards to function.
+Removing the global variable required the players to be passed through each function they were used in.

 ## Deployment
 ### GitHub Pages
-The site was deployed to GitHub pages.
+The site was deployed to Heroku.
 The steps to deploy are as follows:
+1. From the user dashboard select 'Create New App'.
+1. Enter a unique app name and select the current region.
+This project was deployed from the UK, Europe.
+1. Once the skeleton of the app has been created, navigate to the 'Settings' tab.
+1. Click 'Reveal Config Vars' and type in "PORT" to the 'KEY' field and "8000" to the 'VALUE' field.
+Press Add to confirm.
+1. Click 'Add buildpack' and type in "heroku/python" and then click 'Save changes'.
+Alternatively click on the python icon to auto-fill the field with "heroku/python".
+1. Click 'Add buildpack' again and type in "heroku/nodejs" and then click 'Save changes'.
+Alternatively click on the nodejs icon to auto-fill the field with "heroku/nodejs".
+1. Ensure the order of the buildpacks starts with "heroku/python" and is followed by "heroku/nodejs".
+1. Navigate to the 'Deploy' tab in the app menu.
+1. Under the 'Deployment method' subsection select GitHub and click 'Connet to GitHub'.
-1. In the GitHub repository, navigate to the repository for apprentice-brewing and then click on the Settings tab.
+1. In the 'repo-name' field type the repository name and click search, and then below click 'Connect'.
+In this case the repo-name was "battleships".
-1. Click on the Pages tab from the list of options on the left hand side of the page.
-1. Under Source click the drop-down menu labelled None and select main as the branch.
-1. Once saved the link to the page will be provided above the ‘Source’ sub-section upon refreshing.
+1. Under the 'Automatic deploys' subsection click 'Enable Automatic Deploys'.
+1. After the app has been deployed, click 'View' to open the deployed site in a new tab.
+Alternatively, scroll to the top of the app workspace and click 'Open app'.
-1. The live link can be found here - https://bens6477.github.io/rock-paper-scissors-lizard-spock/
+1. The live link can be found here - https://github.com/bens6477/battleships

 ### Cloning Repository
 You can clone this repository to view, edit and run the code.
 The steps to clone the repository are as follows:

-* Within the repository, navigate to the 'Code' drop-down menu, select 'HTTP' and copy the URL.
+1. Within the repository, navigate to the 'Code' drop-down menu, select 'HTTP' and copy the URL.
-* Open Git Bash from your IDE of choice.
+1. Open Git Bash from your IDE of choice.
-* Navigate the current working directory to your desired location.
+1. Navigate the current working directory to your desired location.
-* To clone the repository, type <code>git clone</code> into the terminal followed by the repository URL, in this case <code>git clone https://github.com/bens6477/rock-paper-scissors-lizard-spock</code>.
+1. To clone the repository, type <code>git clone</code> into the terminal followed by the repository URL, in this case <code>git clone https://github.com/bens6477/battleships</code>.
-* Press 'Enter'.
+1. Press 'Enter'.

 ## Credits